AnyRoad/anyroad-dev/src/pages/posts/2022/spring-request-context-java-thread-local-inreritance.md

 }
 ```

+Let's look at the Java Doc again:

+> The request will be inherited by any child threads spawned by the current thread if the **inheritable flag** is set to true.

 The flag is a member of the parent `DispatcherServlet` class.
 We can set it directly on the bean of DispatcherServlet:

 ```java